davidkimai/Symbolic-Residue/README.md

 ---

 # What is Symbolic Residue?
-> *“Symbolic residue is a phantom eureka—the shape of an idea that surged toward meaning, but never collapsed into form.”*
+> *“Symbolic residue is a phantom eureka—the shape of an idea that surged toward realization, but vanishing before form.”*
 >
 > the ghost of a thought
 >